google-ai-edge/mediapipe/docs/getting_started/hello_world_android.md

 However, before starting the camera, we need to decide which camera we want to use. [`CameraXPreviewHelper`] inherits from [`CameraHelper`] which provides two options, `FRONT` and `BACK`.
-We can pass in the decision from the `BUILD` file as metadata such that no code change is required to build a another version of the app using a different camera.
+We can pass in the decision from the `BUILD` file as metadata such that no code change is required to build another version of the app using a different camera.

 Assuming we want to use `BACK` camera to perform edge detection on a live scene that we view from the camera, add the metadata into `AndroidManifest.xml`: